 But a short time later, John Blankenbaker simply put that article on his own website, which was a website that Mr. Wust's family knew nothing about.
+John Blankenbaker's behavior was, and still is, beyond repulsive.

-It's quite strange that The Germanna Foundation pretends not to realize that Dr. Holtsclaw never actually wrote in his book that those people from Freudenberg were on the ship Oliver, especially since they were the ones who published Dr. Holtsclaw's book!
+It's quite peculiar that The Germanna Foundation pretends not to realize that Dr. Holtsclaw never actually wrote in his book that those people from Freudenberg were on the ship Oliver.
+After all, they published that book!

-It's very difficult to believe that The Germanna Foundation allows John Blankenbaker to tell his stories about the ship Oliver, just to make Harman Back's life more interesting, in order to increase the sales of their books, conferences, etc. But that is exactly what they have done.
+It's also difficult to believe that The Germanna Foundation allows John Blankenbaker to spew his lies about the ship Oliver, just to make the story of Harman Back's life more interesting, just to increase the sales of their books, conferences, etc. But that is exactly what they have done.